 It is an upcoming field that uses various elements in music, such as writing songs or even just listening to music, to help patients improve aspects of their life.
-Music Therapists are mostly accomplished musicians who become licensed professionals.
+Music Therapists have mostly accomplished musicians who become licensed professionals.
 They are aware of how music can be used to invoke emotional responses which can heal people.
-While they have a vast knowledge in music, they are also trained in clinical skills like communication, psychological disorders, pain management etc. It is important to identify your goals and what you want to achieve from a music therapy session like stress relief, enhancing the quality of your life, improving your mood etc
+While they have a vast knowledge of music, they are also trained in clinical skills like communication, psychological disorders, pain management, etc. It is important to identify your goals and what you want to achieve from a music therapy session like stress relief, enhancing the quality of your life, improving your mood, etc

 There are four major interventions involved in Music Therapy, as stated by the National Alliance on Mental Health:

 Listening to music: As mentioned earlier, music can alter your mood.
 In everyday life, we usually listen to music that corresponds with the way we feel.
-Similarly, in a music therapy session, the therapist can play music which matches your current mood and then subsequently shift to calmer music to soothe the mind.
+Similarly, in a music therapy session, the therapist can play music that matches your current mood and then subsequently shifts to calmer music to soothe the mind.

 Song Writing: Writing music can prove to be a rewarding experience.
 It allows you to express how you feel in your own words.
-In music therapy, this method can be validating and can improve someone’s self worth and confidence.
+In music therapy, this method can be validated and can improve someone’s self-worth and confidence.

 Lyrics Analysis: Therapy usually involves talking about issues and trying to resolve them.
 Lyric analysis, however, gives patients a less threatening way of expressing themselves.
 It’s like providing words to people so that they can communicate better when their own words fall short.
 In a music therapy session involving lyric analysis, the patient has to give insight or provide an alternate meaning to song lyrics that they feel they relate to.

 By itself, music therapy may not be enough to battle medical mental health conditions like serious disorders.
-However, there is adequate study that proves that music therapy along with other clinical interventions is benefiting people.
-So, the next time you feel a little low or angry, listen to some music (in the name of science) !
+However, there is an adequate study that proves that music therapy along with other clinical interventions is benefiting people.
+So, the next time you feel a little low or angry, listen to some music (in the name of science)!

 Disclaimer: None of the information in this article should be misinterpreted and substituted as medical advice given by a doctor or a licensed music therapist.